Write-Host

 Examples

-If we assign the function to a variable, the text is still displayed:
+If we assign the function to a variable, the function runs and the text is displayed, it is not absorbed by the pipeline:

 $result = Test-function